Cursor vs JetBrains AI

 Can I use Cursor with JetBrains IDEs?

-Which tool is more affordable for a team of 10?
+Which tool is more secure?

-Which tool is better for Python development?
+Which tool is better for teams?